brunafachinetti/100-days-of-code/log.md

 **Today's Progress: I've started to build a Bed & Breakfast Website with fluid layout.
 Not responsive yet, just fluid with min and max width.
 Very challenging and again, need the teacher's help many times.
 **Thoughts: I'm enjoying this so much!
 Can't stop doing it.
 My family complains I stay in my bedroom for too long but I just can't stop doing what I'm doing hahahahaha

+### 6th May DID NOT CODE :( ###

+###Day 6: 7 May, 2020

+**Today's Progress: I've finished Bed & Breakfast Website with fluid layout.
+**Thoughts: This second part was quite easier than first half, but I still needed some help from teacher, couldn't do it 100% alone.